desaiashu/maya/README.md

 #### Done

+- Header for perspectives page
+- Don't request new perspective every time
+- Update related with latest messages
+- Cancel button to stop stream (also stop stream on server? kill web socket and restart it?)
 - Update messaging in discussion (maya + alternate between two others)
 - Hide search + related when keyboard is open?
 - Test updated user data model